Icon Button

 Secondary

-button should be the default button variant for most use cases.
+The secondary button should be the default button variant for most use cases.

 <IconButton variant="secondary"> <Add /> </IconButton>